 Step Four: Make a rule for yourself about buying new books and stick to it

 Now that you have done a delicious decluttering of your personal book collection, you probably want to keep up the good work, right?
-I suggest making a rule for yourself so that you don’t let all those books pile up again, spend too much money on books, some of which you may or may not read.
-My rule is that I only bring a new book into the house once I have taken a full box of books out of the house (from that stack of books that I already said goodbye to).
+I suggest making a rule for yourself so that you don’t let all those books pile up again, spending too much money on books, which you may or may not read.
+My rule is that I only bring a new book into the house once I have taken a full box of books out of the house (from that stack of books that I already sorted out).
 Each time I want to buy a new book, I load up my meori Grocery Basket and head to my favorite local used bookstore.

 Did you make a reading challenge for yourself this year?
 If yes, we want to hear about it!
 Comments welcome down below.